mukkino/itch-batch-downloader/README.md

 The downloader:
 - retrieves items currently bound to your itch.io account/library
-- attempts to download all available files
+- attempts to attempts to download all available files it can access automatically
 - optionally captures product pages as PNG and PDF
 - downloads embedded videos
 - preserves historical versions where possible
-- supports interrupting and resuming downloads
+- supports interrupting and resuming batch download progress

 The goal of the tool is to create the most complete local archive possible of your itch.io purchases.